Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_final_report.md

 2. Since polymorphic functions can only be definitively identified after type checking, consider moving the logic of `rewrite/rewrite_inject_builtins.py` to a later stage in the compilation process, where type information is fully available.

-## Findings 22 - Relative Imports Not Supported
+## Finding 22 - Relative Imports Not Supported

 Category: _Maintainability/Minor_